-Anatomical terms of movement are used to describe the actions of muscles on the skeleton.
-Muscles contract to produce movement at joints, and the subsequent movements can be precisely described using the terminology below.
+Anatomical terms of movement are used to describe the actions of muscles upon the skeleton.
+Muscles contract to produce movement at joints, and the subsequent movements can be precisely described using this terminology.

-As for anatomical terms of location, the terms used assume that the body starts in the anatomical position.
-Most movements have an opposite movement, otherwise known as an antagonistic movement.
-The terms are described here in antagonistic pairs for ease of understanding.
+The terms used assume that the body begins in the anatomical position.
+Most movements have an opposite movement – also known as an antagonistic movement.
+We have described the terms in antagonistic pairs for ease of understanding.

 Flexion and Extension